Ozan Baris

 Ozan Baris (born March 31, 2004), previously known as Ozan Colak, is an American tennis player.

-Baris has a career high ATP singles ranking of 612 achieved on February 5, 2024.
-He also has a career high ATP doubles ranking of 521 achieved on August 10, 2024.
+Baris has a career high ATP singles ranking of No. 416 achieved on September 21, 2026 and a career high ATP doubles ranking of No. 521 achieved on August 19, 2024.

 Baris played on the ITF Junior Circuit until the end of 2022.
 His best singles result in Grand Slam tournaments was reaching the quarterfinals in the 2022 Australian Open – Boys' singles.
 In his last tournament as a junior, Baris won the 2022 US Open – Boys' doubles title with Nishesh Basavareddy.
 Baris plays college tennis at Michigan State University.